CyclotronResearchCentre/qMRI_MSPM_AgeFx/README.md

 # qMRI MSPM Age Fx
-Overall the code in this repo was developed by Soodeh Moallemian and Christophe Phillips, to re-analyze "quantitative MRI" data from Martina Callaghan.
+Overall the code in this repo was developed by Soodeh Moallemian and Christophe Phillips, to re-analyze "quantitative MRI" data from Martina F. Callaghan.

 ## Code description

-The code contains a series of scripts to generate the results, including figures, described in our pre-print paper (S. Moallemian et al., medRxiv, 2023) from the (now) open dataset of preprocesses quantitative MRI data (M. F. Callaghan & C. Phillips, OpenNEURO, 2025).
+The code contains a series of scripts to generate the results, including figures, described in our pre-print paper (S. Moallemian et al., medRxiv, 2023) from the (now) open dataset of preprocessed quantitative MRI data (M. F. Callaghan & C. Phillips, OpenNEURO, 2025).

 ## References